Dagmawi-Kebede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./13-unique , take a list of words as input and prints only words that appear exactly once.

 ./14-findthatword , display lines containing the pattern “root” from the file /etc/passwd.

+./15-countthatword , display the number of lines that contain the pattern “bin” in the file /etc/passwd.